Taylor's Mill Historic District

 Taylor's Mill Historic District, a 26 acre historic district featuring the gristmill Taylor's Mill, is located along Taylor's Mill Road and Rockaway Road near Oldwick in Readington Township, Hunterdon County, New Jersey.
 It was added to the National Register of Historic Places on June 11, 1992 for its significance in architecture, exploration/settlement, industry, and military.
 The district boundary was increased by 8 acre in 1997 to cross the Rockaway Creek and extend into Tewksbury Township.

 History

 Colonel John Taylor (1744–1811) built this grist and flouring mill c.
 1760 on the Rockaway Creek.
 It supplied grain for the Continental Army during the American Revolutionary War.
 The mill had many subsequent owners, including Eleanor and Manning McCrea.

 On April 5, 2024, the mill suffered damage from the 2024 New Jersey earthquake, a rare 4.8 magnitude earthquake that shook much of the Northeast United States.

+As of 2026, the mill and surrounding area are slated to be restored and turned into a pedestrian rest stop.